ivirshup/anndata-paper/paper.md

 anndata is positioned in between xarray and pandas by providing the minimal additional structure that enables storing annotations of a data matrix, through sharing their conserved dimensions.

-## Modelling data
+## The data structure

-Consistent data models and formats facilitate both exploratory data analysis and sharing of data by saving the time to translate between differing data models and formats.
+Consistent data structures facilitate both exploratory data analysis and sharing of data by saving the time to translate between differing data structures.
 For instance, the tidyverse project [@Wickham2014] of the R ecosystem defined a successful consistent data standard for an entire field.

 By making use of conserved dimensions between data matrix and annotations, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch, which model input and output for each computation as unstructured sets of tensors.
 Furthermore, `AnnData` offers an on-disk representation that allows sharing data and structured analysis results in form of learned annotations.